devuri/wp-filename-hasher/README.md

    - The original filename is replaced with the new hashed filename.
 3. **File Upload**: The image is uploaded with the new hashed filename.

+## Example

+An image uploaded with the original name `example.jpg` might be renamed to something like `5d41402abc4b2a76b9719d911017c592.jpg`.

 ## License

 This plugin is open-source and licensed under the [GPL-2.0-or-later](https://www.gnu.org/licenses/gpl-2.0.html) license.

 ## Support

-For any issues or feature requests, please open an issue on the plugin's [GitHub repository](https://github.com/devuri/image-name-hasher).
+For any issues or feature requests, please open an issue on the plugin's [GitHub repository](https://github.com/your-repo/filename-hasher).